 Wildlife Photo Adventure in Costa Rica!

-A great surprise came when Tony asked me if I wanted to join as a participant on the TTL tour with Greentours – Natural History Holidaysto Costa Rica that he was leading with Chris Gardner.
+A great surprise came when Tony asked me if I wanted to join as a participant on the TTL tour with Greentours – Natural History Holidaysto that he was leading with Chris Gardner.
 As we had our own little Birding & Photography tour there in March this year, I was very excited with the proposal.

 Costa Rica – such a beautiful country with an amazing variety of wildlife, a laid-back attitude and service minded Costa Rican people.
 A country with great flavor of spice and color.